-Rather than the UGTT and other labor organizations, environmental CSOs seem to have a more focused mandate to promote the protection of labor from HSH at their workplace and in their local community.
-The Tunisian Forum for Economic and Social Rights (Forum Tunsien pour les Droits Economiques et Sociaux - FTDES) is one of the CSOs that emerged after the revolution and which is active in the field of environmental rights, by pursuing mainly activities aiming at raising awareness but also by taking part in organizing social protest and encouraging litigation against violators (Mabrouki & Ben Othmane, 2022).
-Another CSO active in the field is the Tunisian branch of the international Lawyers Without Borders (Avocats Sans Frontières-ASF).
-The CSO is active in raising awareness on environmental issues.
-It targets judges and is working on raising awareness on these issues among a new generation of judges, as asserted by ASF1.
+Unlike the UGTT and other labor organizations, environmental CSOs seem to have a more focused mandate to promote the protection of labor from HSH at their workplace and in their local community.
+The Tunisian Forum for Economic and Social Rights (FTDES) is a CSO that emerged after the revolution.
+It is active in the field of environmental rights by mainly pursuing activities aiming at raising awareness but also by taking part in organizing social protests and encouraging litigation against violators (Mabrouki and Ben Othmane, 2022).
+Another CSO active in the field is the Tunisian branch of the international Lawyers Without Borders (ASF).
+The CSO is active in raising awareness on environmental issues; it targets judges and is working on raising awareness on these issues among a new generation of judges, as asserted by ASF1.

-Despite the acknowledged support that international organizations promoting environmental issues provide for CSOs, there are often complains that it was rather insufficient.
+Despite the acknowledged support that international organizations promoting environmental issues provide for CSOs, there are often complaints that it is rather insufficient.
 FTDES1 complained that the recommendations given by big international organizations do not often come with the needed enforcement capacity to ensure continuity.
-Developmental projects that these organizations sponsor last only for few years and then reach their conclusion.
+The developmental projects that these organizations sponsor last only for a few years and then reach their conclusion.
 The funding provided by these projects is temporary or limited in comparison to challenges.
-As suggested by ASF1, the effect is rather limited to creating exemplary cases (e.g.: enterprises) and then the state is expected to put environmental policies in place.
+As suggested by ASF1, the effect is rather limited to creating exemplary cases (e.g., enterprises), and then the state is expected to put environmental policies in place.

 What further complicates the task of environmental CSOs is the mutual distrust between the UGTT and some of these CSOs.
-UGTT2 expressed his doubts on some of the foreignfunded and politically-motivated CSOs, asserting that UGTT was pleased to collaborate with those the interviewee referred to as national CSOs.
-FTDES1, on the other hand, believed that environmental issues are not the first among the list of priorities of the UGTT.
-HBS1 assessed UGTT's commitment to environmental issues as insufficient, despite their participation in different events on the environment.
+UGTT2 expressed his doubts about some of the foreign-funded and politically-motivated CSOs, asserting that UGTT was pleased to collaborate with what the interviewee referred to as national CSOs.
+FTDES1, on the other hand, believed that environmental issues are not the first on the list of priorities of the UGTT.
+HBS1 assessed UGTT's commitment to environmental issues as insufficient, despite its participation in different events on the environment.